petru-braha/RR-application/docs/brainstorm.md

 - UDP commands belongs to [250, 255]
 - TCP commands belongs to [5, 10]
 - we will avoid 0 and 1 - too common interpretations

+- this design allow us to include more commands in future development

 | code | command    |
 |:----:|:----------:|